nanotech4444/BandersnatchStarter/README.md

 # Bandersnatch Monster Cards

+### Business Value
+- Created a Landing Page (as a lead magnet) to drive sales of Monster Cards - 52 card deck playing cards.

 ### What this is:
 - Order a 52 card deck of Monster playing cards with more rare monsters as highest value.
 Ex a very rare Dragon might be the Ace of Diamonds.
 - Originally, this was a Bloomtech Labs Data Science project centered on regression to predict Monster rarity.